surrette/lawson-criterion-paper/README.md

 # The notebook should execute in full, generating all plots and tables.

 ```
--Windows - see Windows Setup.ps1 for PowerShell commands
+- Windows - see PowerShell commands in Windows Setup.ps1

 ### Credits
 The cross sections for the reactions,